KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Autocomplete.md

 KeyboardKit has an ``Autocomplete`` namespace that contains autocomplete-related types.

-The namespace doesn't contain protocols or open classes, or types that are meant to be top-level ones.
-It's meant to be a container for types used by top-level types, to make the library easier to overview.
+The namespace doesn't contain protocols, open classes or types that are meant to be top-level ones.
+It's meant to contain types used by top-level types, to make the library easier to overview.

+## Autocomplete context

+KeyboardKit has an observable ``AutocompleteContext`` class that provides autocomplete state, such as the suggestions to present.

+KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when autocomplete is performed.